Weave Local Scorers

 andoutput

-parameters. - A higher output score means that there is a stronger prediction of coherence in the input text.
+parameters. - A higher output score means a stronger prediction of coherence.

 Usage exampleβ